About IVF – A Summary

 IVF at Fertility Centers of Illinois

 Our physicians will help you to determine if IVF is the right treatment for you.
-If IVF is a part of your customized treatment plan, you can rest assured that the expertise and technology at our two IVF labs is at the forefront of the industry and that our staff will offer you heartfelt support every step of your IVF cycle.
+If IVF is a part of your customized treatment plan, you can rest assured that the expertise and technology at our two IVF clinics, Highland Park IVF, and Chicago / River North, is at the forefront of the industry and that our staff will offer you heartfelt support every step of your IVF cycle.
 We invite you to contact us to learn how we can assist you in your journey to parenthood.